Rehovot: History

 The first citrus grove was planted by Zalman Minkov in 1904.
 Minkov's grove, surrounded by a wall, included a guard house, stables, a packing plant, and an irrigation system in which groundwater was pumped from a large well in the inner courtyard.
 The well was 23 meters deep, the height of an eight-story building, and over six meters in diameter.
 The water was channeled via an aqueduct to an irrigation pool, and from there to a network of ditches dug around the bases of the trees.

 The Great Synagogue of Rehovot was established in 1903, during the First Aliyah period.

 In 1908, the Workman's Union (Hapoel Hazair) organized a group of 300 Yemenite immigrants then living in the region of Jerusalem and Jaffa, bringing them to work as farmers in the colonies of Rishon-le-Zion and Rehovot.
-Only a few dozen Yemenite families had joined Rehovot by 1908.
+Only a few dozen Yemenite families had settled in Rehovot by 1908.
 They built houses for themselves in a plot given to them at the south end of the town, which became known as Sha'araim.
 In 1910, Shmuel Warshawsky, with the secret support of the JNF, was sent to Yemen to recruit more agricultural laborers.
 Hundreds arrived starting in 1911 and were housed first in a compound one kilometre south of Rehovot and then in a large extension of the Sha'araim quarter.

-In 1913, Rehovot became the flashpoint for a dramatic turn in relations between the region's ethnicities: after an itinerant Arab camel driver who was passing through stole some grapes from a local farm, local Jewish settlers who arrived on the scene brutally attacked him, which led to the arrival of Arab reinforcements, then, it led to a skirmish that proved fatal - one death on each side of the gunfire.
+The second Zarnuqa incident, that took place in July 1913 between the colonists and guards of Rehovot, and the Arab rural population, is considered by historians as a milestone in Zionist–Arab relations in late Ottoman Palestine.
+The incident, which started over simple accusation of theft of grapes from a Jewish-owned vineyard, became much more than a local incident, left one Arab and two Jews dead and resulted in tremendous hostility between the two sides.
+There are various narratives available to researchers today, including Jewish, Arabic sources and external sources.
+It is difficult to determine whose narrative is closer to historical reality, or to find out who started the fight and who is to be blamed.
+This incident illustrates the difficult task facing historians in analyzing the late Ottoman Palestine, the period of the early Zionist–Arab encounter and conflict.
 It is alleged that this was the moment when a previously peaceful co-existence among Jews and Arabs, united under the Ottoman Empire, instantly became an "us vs. them" divisiveness that has prevailed ever since.

 In February 1914, Rothschild visited Rehovot during the fourth of his five visits to the Land of Israel.
 That year, Rehovot had a population of around 955.